-We were very fortunate to have The Florida State University Foundation’s Director of Annual Giving, Sarishni Patel, participate in our RAISE conference this year.
-Sarishni shared three key examples with viewers about how the FSU Foundation is using EverTrue’s TrueView insights to find increase donor acquisition and create personalized experiences.
+Sarishni Patel, The Florida State University Foundation’s Director of Annual Giving shared three key examples of how the FSU Foundation is using EverTrue to find increase donor acquisition and create personalized experiences.
 Their focus is asking alumni the passion question, “What would you like to accomplish with your money that would be meaningful to you?”
 Here, the team is focused on identifying donor interests, and then using those passions to create meaningful opportunities for donors to give back to FSU.

 The FSU Foundation wanted to get to know their donors and create more meaningful, personalized connections.
 Sarishni notes that in annual giving, there is not much time for one on one conversations, “It’s more about mass solicitations… at the end of the day, for the most part, we’re making a push for the general fund.”